What exactly is resource planning?

 - How often will the team have to meet again?
 Can this be planned so that critical milestones are hit?

 Time is often one of the most crucial resources in any project, mainly if your Executive is involved and has to sign off the project milestones.
 So, it is also worthwhile creating a resource schedule for your Executive.
 This can be done on a calendar and shows how long each resource is needed and when it is required.
-There will always be conflicts over resources, especially if you work in a small team, so this overview will give your Executive all the details they need to move resources around if the project stalls or there is a risk of it stalling.
+There will always be conflicts over resources, primarily if you work in a small team, so this overview will give your Executive all the details they need to move resources around if the project stalls or there is a risk of it stalling.